danibram/scrapy-slack-bot/README.md

 # Warning

-v2.0 have some slack scope changes, so please update the token, simple by clicking the add button below.
+v2.0 have some slack scope changes, so please update the token by clicking the add button below.

 Thanks!